OpenMDAO/OpenMDAO/roadmaps/2023roadmap.md

 We want to continue to push this capability by providing a dictionary at the problem level that contains options to be consumed by subsystems within the problem model.

 We may provide users with a standard file interface that allows them to provide model configuration in a flat file.
 This way, the code implementation would not need to be touched by the user in order to exercise the model.

+## Ease-of-Use: Common math functions

+Users often find themselves implementing common mathematics formulas in their models.
+When providing analytic derivatives, this usually involves some referencing of textbooks or online differentiation tools.

+### Goal

+Rather than having the user go through this friction often, we will provide a set of common mathematical routines as functions along with functions that provide their derivatives.
+This should make it significantly easier for users to put together their own derivatives in `compute_partials`.

+While we considered automatic differentiation tools, that involves bringing in some significant dependencies and in some cases the tools aren't capable.
+For instance, `jax.grad` will only provide derivatives for scalar outputs.

 ## Hessian Information